 What’s a healthy conversion rate?

-While average conversion rates vary by product type, price point, location of sale and other factors, we wanted to find true, reliable industry benchmarks.
+While your average ecommerce conversion rate will vary by product type, price point, location of sale and other factors, here are some reliable industry benchmarks we’ve nailed down:

 Just recently, our team surveyed 1,127 stores and found the average conversion rate for stores was just 1.4%.